-&lt;sup>44 On August 26, 2022, the SEC approved a proposal by FICC to (i) increase the capital requirements applicable to its participants, (ii) revise its credit risk monitoring process, and (iii) make certain other clarifying, technical, and supplementary changes to implement changes (i) and (ii).
-Implementation of the proposal is in phases.
+&lt;sup>46On August 26, 2022, the SEC approved a proposal by FICC to (i) increase the capital requirements applicable to its participants, (ii) revise its credit risk monitoring process, and (iii) make certain other clarifying, technical, and supplementary changes to implement changes (i) and (ii).
+Implementation of the proposal is in phases, including the increased capital requirements taking effect on August 26, 2023.
 Detailed information about the proposal and its implementation is available on the SEC website, the DTCC website, and published in the Federal Register.